 In his spare time Costello continued to practice lettering and engrossing.
 He also began to refine the technique of stippling and cross-hatching in sketching portraits, a distinctive style that soon earned him widespread renown as a superb illustrator.
 From the mid-1880s on, Costello produced engrossings and portraits from a downtown studio located first in the Traders' Bank, then the Odd Fellows Hall on Wyoming Avenue, followed by the Scranton Real Estate Building on N. Washington Ave.
 His first engrossing job brought him $25.00 and marked the beginning of an illustrious career that soon earned him the respect and admiration of his professional peers.
 Costello sent photographs of his work for publication nationally by editors like Daniel T. Ames and Horace Healey of the Penman's Art Journal.
 It wasn't long before his art attracted the attention of Charles Paxton Zaner, founder of the Zanerian College of Penmanship in Columbus, Ohio, and also a native of eastern Pennsylvania.
 In 1903, Zaner traveled to Scranton to meet with Costello and see his work firsthand.
 During their meeting, Zaner reportedly asked, "Why, do you mean to tell me that you have never gone to an art school?" to which Costello replied, "No sir.
 Just picked it up myself."
 The Master Penman was so amazed by the quality of Costello's pen work that he encouraged him to leave politics and devote himself entirely to a career in engrossing.
 About the same time and perhaps at Zaner's urging, Costello took several engrossing lessons at the Brooklyn, New York, studio of W. E. Dennis, a master ranked high among American penmen for his exceptional skills in ornamental penmanship, off-hand flourishing, text lettering, shaded display scripts, and illumination.

 Costello and Zaner became life-long friends and shared a strong commitment to the education of young penmen.
 Costello consistently contributed his work, often with instructive commentaries, for publication in the Student Edition of The Business Educator, and advertisements for his correspondence course in engrossing appeared in the reputable journal.
-Costello also taught a similar course in illustration for the American School of Art and Photography in Scranton.
+Costello also taught a similar course in illustration for the American School of Art and Photography and the International Correspondence Schools in Scranton.
 During one of Zaner's trips to Scranton, Costello introduced him to George Howell, the Superintendent of Schools, a meeting that led to the establishment of the Zaner-Bloser penmanship program in the Scranton Public Schools.
 Several days later, Howell told Costello that Zaner "demonstrated to me that he thoroughly knew his penmanship."

 In September 1890, P. W. Costello married Mary Agnes Mahon, also a Bellevue resident, and the daughter of Patrick J. Mahon, a former Scranton City Treasurer and Alderman.
 Together they raised eight children, unusual among married penmen of the era who, due to the profession's enormous time constraints, often did not have children.
 In 1908, the youngest Costello child was born, and the family moved from Bellevue to a newly built home near Nay Aug Park in East Scranton.
 Inspired by these events to honor his marriage and his family, Costello engrossed a stunning Marriage Certificate, only 6" x 10" in size, with Ornate Medial lettering and a colorful grapevine border with gold-leafed background.
 It was mounted in a simple metal frame and displayed in the family's "new" home on Wheeler Avenue for thirty-five years.
 The artist used flowers to symbolically represent his and his wife's nine children.
 The flowers were sized and positioned according to the children's birth order.
 The large flower along the right border, just below center, represented Anna, the oldest, born in 1892.
 Moving clockwise, additional flowers represented William, Thomas, Gerald, John, Joseph, Marian, Agnes, and Rose, the newborn, at top right.
 All flowers were connected to the vine except for the one that represented John, who died in July 1900 at the age of seven months.
 His father positioned this flower to the left of the red capital letter "P" in his own name, to keep him close.

 Family was important to Mr. Costello.
 His great affection for his wife and children was strengthened by the memory of what he lost early in his life.
 Costello was raised by his father William, a single parent, and the two weathered some difficult times.
 They lived in rooming houses in South Scranton and Bellevue, close to the mines or mills where William worked.
 Tragically, only six months after Costello's wedding and two days before his twenty-fifth birthday, the young man lost his father: in March 1891, after an unsuccessful attempt to find work at the Lackawanna Iron and Coal Company in Scranton, William Costello was leaving the plant through one of the main gates when he was struck and killed by a Delaware and Hudson passenger train.
 He was fifty-six.
 Through this and other trials that would follow, Costello persevered.
 In July 1918, Mary Agnes Costello died at the age of fifty; five months later, under circumstances cruelly reminiscent of Costello's father's death, Zaner was killed when his car was struck by a train in Columbus, Ohio.
 After Zaner's tragic death in December 1918, Costello wrote to The Business Educator, "I have lost my best friend and the world of penmanship has lost one of its most potent figures.
 Mr. Zaner was directly responsible for my entry into the engrossing profession."
 Following his wife's death, Costello had to single-handedly care for six children - he never remarried - while maintaining his commitment to his work and the community.
 At the time, two children were on their own, but four daughters and two sons, ranging in age from ten to twenty-five, were still living at home.
 Judging by the volume and quality of engrossings and portraits Costello produced between 1919 and 1932, the year his own health began to deteriorate, he managed to handle all of it exceptionally well.
+Three of his sons, trained by their father, also became successful artists.

 P. W. Costello was a close friend of John Willard Raught, a renowned landscape painter from Scranton.
 For a number of years their studios were located only doors apart in the same downtown commercial buildings.
 They often traded samples of their work.
 In the year following Mary Agnes Costello's death, Raught gave Costello a large, beautiful oil portrait of his wife.
 The painting hung prominently in the Costello home for many years.
 When Raught died in 1931, Costello was one of his honorary pallbearers.